The Greyhound Trust – Privacy Statement

 - where it is in our legitimate interests to perform our functions, for example, processing donations, processing orders for products or sending administrative communications where our legitimate interest is to raise funds and/or to deliver our charitable purposes.

-We may use service providers (such as fundraising agencies, direct mailing companies, mobile marketing providers and software platform providers).
+We may use service providers such as fundraising agencies, direct mailing companies, mobile marketing providers and software platform providers.
+In appointing new suppliers or reviewing contracts with existing suppliers, we will undertake due diligence using consistent checklists and model clauses.

 We may give relevant persons within these service providers access to personal information, but only to allow them to perform their services for us.
 Some service providers may be based outside of the European Economic Area (EEA) however, we will endeavour to ensure that any data transfers outside of the EEA are carried out in compliance with relevant data protection legislation and that the processing of your data is subject to appropriate security measures.